A day that ‘hurt your heart’: 10 years ago, 4 Lakewood police officers were shot down

 In several cases, the higher courts ruled the Pierce County prosecutors should not have sought longer than standard sentences.

 One of the cases, the prosecution of getaway driver Dorcus Allen, is still in the system today.
-Allen, who knew Clemmons from Arkansas and had served time there for his involvement in a double murder, was convicted of four courts of first-degree murder as an accomplice to the Lakewood shootings and sentenced to 420 years in prison by a Pierce County judge.
+Allen, who knew Clemmons from Arkansas and had served time there for his involvement in a double murder, was convicted of four counts of first-degree murder as an accomplice to the Lakewood shootings and sentenced to 420 years in prison by a Pierce County judge.
 In 2015, the Washington Supreme Court ordered a new trial, citing mistakes and prosecutor misconduct.
 Allen was convicted a second time, but that sentence was thrown out as well, this time with the justices dismissing aggravated-murder counts.
 He now is at the Washington Correctional Center in Shelton, Mason County, where he awaits trial, scheduled to begin in February 2020, on four counts of second-degree murder.

 Former Pierce County Prosecutor Mark Lindquist is unapologetic for throwing the book at anyone connected to the killings.